pantheon-systems/hw2022-pantheon-dxp/README.md

 [Hackathon video](https://drive.google.com/file/d/1Uijj5NZVRhJDSc-t_t5sii2sNFzm7if5/view?usp=share_link)

-This project was built to explore the possibility of running a WordPress-based, Composable Digital Experience Platform on Pantheon's platform.
+This project was built to explore the possibility of running a WordPress-based, Composable Digital Experience Platform on Pantheon.